 March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

-The 2025 March Madness Round of 64 pops off today with 16 games on tap.
-Sports bettors can buckle up for a day full of clutch threes, wild upsets, and buzzer beaters that Round 1 never fails to supply.
+March Madness is underway, and Caesars Sportsbook has you covered if you’re looking to put down some wagers on college basketball’s premier tournament.

-New users can get a head start by using our exclusive Caesars Sportsbook promo code SICZRDYW to land 10 100% profit boost tokens for just a $1 bet.
+Use Caesars Sportsbook promo code SICZRDYW at sign-up to get 10 100% profit boost bet tokens when you place your first $1 wager online.

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW